 Get more details about the BMO Preferred Rate Mastercard*

 As their name suggests, these cards don’t have fixed interest rates—and the rate you are charged on unpaid balances can change based on a few factors.
 Typically, the rate is tied to an index (usually the prime rate), which fluctuates, with an additional fixed percentage on top.
 For example, a card might charge the bank’s prime rate plus 5%.
-Also, it’s important to note that your credit score will play a role in determining how low of a rate you can get.
-Today’s prime rate is 2.45%.
+Also, it’s important to note that your credit score will play a role in determining how low of a rate you can get. currently at 4.70%

 This might sound complicated, but there’s a simple reason to consider a variable rate card: If you have an excellent credit score, you could land some of the lowest rates available in the credit card market.
 However, if you don’t have a great credit score, you want to keep things simple or you’re looking for a card that also comes with a great balance transfer promotion, you may want to consider one of the fixed rate cards covered above.

 With the Rate Advantage Card, RBC incentivizes you to be financially responsible by offering a variable rate (on top of the prime rate) that changes according to your credit score.
 The better your rating, the lower your interest—a program that could really pay off.
 As of this article’s publication date, Royal Bank’s prime rate is 2.45%, so your interest rate would fall somewhere in the range of 7.44% to 11.44%.
 The better your credit score, the higher the likelihood your interest rate would fall at the lower end.
 This product doesn’t offer much in the way of extras, aside from the ability to link to Petro-Canada for fuel savings, but it also commands no annual fee.

 Another contender in the variable rate category is the Syncro card from National Bank, offering an interest rate of prime plus 4% on purchases and prime plus 8% on cash advances and balance transfers.
 The one caveat is that the interest rate won’t go lower than 8.90% on purchases and 12.90% on balance transfers or cash advances.